KedalionDaimon/1V0/README.md

 The so far most portable variant "1V0 Tzetanka IV" has been ported to the ZX Spectrum - see the files 1V0TzIV220zx_20241213a.c and ivo_tz_4.tap, compiled with the following command using z88dk: zcc +zx -clib=new -create-app 1V0TzIV220zx_20241213a.c -o ivo -create-app ; the manual is 1V0TzIV_ZXSpectrum.txt.

+For CP/M, to compile, use:

+ack -mcpm -o IVOPX8.COM 1V0TzIV220zx_20241213a_mini.c

+and for the Epson PX-8 "Geneva", which can only operate a subset of the above due to space constraints, use:

+ack -mcpm -o IVOCPM.COM 1V0TzIV220zx_20241213a.c

+(Might need to explicitly use Ctrl-M,Ctrl-J for "Enter".)

+(How to transfer via RS232 to the Epson PX-8 Geneva from Linux:

+Set up the port on:

+sudo stty -F /dev/ttyUSB0 300 cs8 -parenb -cstopb -echo -ixon raw

+possibly also:

+picocom --baud 300 --parity n --databits 8 --stopbits 1 --flow n --receive-cmd "rz --vv" --send-cmd "sz" --emap delbs --imap del bs,crcrlf /dev/ttyUSB0

+Ctrl-A,Ctrl-Q

+On the Epson PX8: for receipt, use term, and record (while displaying):

+dd if=IVOPX8.COM bs=1 | pv -L 20 | dd of=/dev/ttyUSB0 status=progress

+where pv slows down the transfer rate to 20 characters per second.)

 Nino Ivanov